EricZinda/Perplexity/docs/pxHowTo/pxHowTo090Prepositions.md

 ## Directional Prepositions
 Let's implement the verb "go" in `hello_world.py` to allow for moving around the file system in a simple way.

-The phrase:

-> go to a folder

-... yields 4 parses, one of which is:
+The phrase "go to a folder" yields 4 parses, one of which is:

 ~~~
 ***** Parse #3: